svonohlen/sandrins-jewelry-shop/README.md

 This project was created to learn React.
 It was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Image license

+Images have been downloaded from unsplash.com under their license, which does not require permission to use: https://unsplash.com/license

 ## Available Scripts

 In the project directory, you can run: